CVC Capital to focus on consumer, retail companies in Japan

+FRANKFURT, March 17 Activist investor Cevian's stake in German industrial services group Bilfinger grew to 29.5 percent from 25.6 percent, a regulatory filing by Bilfinger showed on Friday.

-TOKYO Global private equity firm CVC Capital Partners Ltd [CVC.UL] will target consumer, retail and healthcare industries in Japan as its investment targets, a Tokyo-based senior CVC official said.
+TOKYO Dec 15 Global private equity firm CVC Capital Partners Ltd will target consumer, retail and healthcare industries in Japan as its investment targets, a Tokyo-based senior CVC official said.

-CVC, which earlier this year raised $3.5 billion (£2.2 billion) fund for investments in Asia, aims to seek transactions where it can inject between 20 billion yen (£107.4 million) and 40 billion yen in cash in each deal, said Norimitsu Niwa, managing director CVC Capital Asia Pacific (Japan).
+CVC, which earlier this year raised $3.5 billion fund for investments in Asia, aims to seek transactions where it can inject between 20 billion yen ($169 million) and 40 billion yen in cash in each deal, said Norimitsu Niwa, managing director CVC Capital Asia Pacific (Japan).

 "Through our investments, we want to support Japanese companies' expansion in Asia," said Niwa in an interview on Monday.

 CVC Capital has been active in Japan recently.
-It sold most of its stake in TechnoPro Holdings Inc (6028.T), a technology staffing company which it invested in 2012, in an initial public offering worth 53 billion yen.
+It sold most of its stake in TechnoPro Holdings Inc, a technology staffing company which it invested in 2012, in an initial public offering worth 53 billion yen.

 "We had been approached by strategic buyers as well as other private equity firms for a possible sale of TechnoPro," said Niwa.
 "But we chose to sell the company in an IPO because in that way the company's name value will be boosted, which would raise employees morale and motivation."